 Leave-in conditioners help protect your already fried hair from the damage caused by styling, straightening, and blow-drying.
 Leave-in conditioners with moisturizing ingredients like glycerin, hydrolyzed proteins, keratin, and natural oils are recommended for this condition.
-They penetrate deep into each hair shaft and provide long-lasting hydration to your hair (4).
-These conditioners keep your mane moisturized and nourished and also act as a barrier against environmental aggressors.
+They do not form rigid bonds and enhance interfiber force to provide a detangling effect for easy combing (4).
+These conditioners keep your mane moisturized and nourished and act as barriers against environmental aggressors.
 They help tame frizz and make your hair more manageable.

 Tip: Limit the usage of these products as excessive usage can lead to greasy hair.

 4. Air-Dry Your Tresses